 Managing Facebook Ads For Multiple Clients

-So you’ve got a couple of clients, but how do you make sure you’re giving each client the time they deserve?
+So you’ve got a ton of marketing qualified leads (MQLs) and converted them into a couple of clients, but how do you make sure you’re giving each client the time they deserve?

 This has less to do with what to click and more to do with productivity.